Municipal lawyers need versatile and moldable legal operations software

 Municipal lawyers work at all levels of government.
 In fact, the term municipality includes states, cities, counties, parishes, providences and Native American tribes.
 While all of these levels of government handle some of the same general issues, they also deal with unique matters.
 For example, an attorney who represents the West Virginia Department of Environmental Protection deals with different issues than one who represents the City of Pasadena.

 The fact that municipal legal departments have so much overlap, and yet so much diversity, can make it difficult to determine what type of legal operations system is right for your department.
-To simplify your search for matter management software, your best bet is to look for options that provide versatility and flexibility.
+To simplify your search for legal matter management software, your best bet is to look for options that provide versatility and flexibility.

 Finding the right fit for a municipal legal department

 Your mind might first go to a custom-built solution, but this might not be the best fit for a municipal legal department.
 Such departments must be cost-conscious, and customized solutions are not cheap.
 They often end up costing more than expected.
 This leaves your department in a bad position, especially when you have to answer to your constituents.
 On top of that, not all custom-built solutions are designed to grow with your department.
 Once your needs change, you may find yourself looking for an entirely new system.
 It’s hardly cost-effective or efficient.

 After nixing the idea of a custom-built solution, you might start thinking that a commercial off-the-shelf (COTS) case management softwares is a better fit for your municipal legal department.
 However, this type of legal operations system has a unique set of problems.
 Although it is cheaper than customized software, you often get what you pay for.
 COTS software often lacks features, functionality and flexibility—as well as training and support.
 It’s not a good deal if you end up with matter management that doesn’t meet your needs, or a system that your office can’t use.